schne324/dragon-drop/README.md

 ### `dragonDrop.on('reorder', callback)`

-Fires when an list is reordered.
+Fires when a list is reordered.
 The callback is passed the container along with the item.

+### `dragonDrop.on('cancel', callback)`

+Fires when a user cancels reordering with the escape key.
+The callback is passed the keydown event that triggered the cancel.

 ### Example use of events